ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 # Container runtime

-In this part of our tutorial we will focus of the container runtime.
+In this section, we will focus on the container runtime, as it is part of the Kubernetes which is responsible for running containers.

 ![image](./img/01_cluster_architecture_container_runtime.png "Container runtime")

-Firt of all, container runtime is a tool which can be used by other kubernetes components (kubelet) to manage containers.
-In case if we have two parts of the system which communicate - we need to have some specification.
-Nad tehre is the cpecification - CRI.

-> The CRI is a plugin interface which enables the kubelet to use a wide variety of container runtimes, without having a need to recompile the cluster components.

-In this tutorial we will use [containerd](https://github.com/containerd/containerd) as tool for managing the containers on the node.

-On other hand there is a project under the Linux Foundation - OCI.
+## runc

+First of all, since Kubernetes is an orchestrator for containers, we would like to figure out how to run containers.
+A thing like OCI can help us here.

 > The OCI is a project under the Linux Foundation is aims to develop open industry standards for container formats and runtimes.
 The primary goal of OCI is to ensure container portability and interoperability across different platforms and container runtime implementations.
 The OCI has two main specifications, Runtime Specification (runtime-spec) and Image Specification (image-spec).

-In this tutorial we will use [runc](https://github.com/opencontainers/runc) as tool for running containers.

-Now, we can start with the configuration.

-## runc
+As we can see from the description - OCI is a standard that tells us what is a container image and how to run it.

+But it is only a standard, obviously there is some tool that implements this standard.
+And it is true, runc is a reference implementation of the OCI runtime specification.

+So let's install it and run some container with the usage of runc

-Lets download runc binaries
+First of all we need to download runc binaries

 ```bash
 wget -q --show-progress --https-only --timestamping \
   https://github.com/opencontainers/runc/releases/download/v1.0.0-rc93/runc.amd64
 ```

-As download process complete, we need to move runc binaries to bin folder
+After download process complete, we need to move runc binaries to proper folder

 ```bash
 {